kairusds-testing/osu-droid/.github/CONTRIBUTING.md

 * Limit the first line to 72 characters or less

 ### Issues
-* Your issue must be written in English or Chinese.
+* Must be written in English or Chinese
-* Do not duplicate bug reports.
+* Do not duplicate bug reports
-* An issue with your actual work (such as a pull request that solves your issue) will be helpful.